Fresno (band): 2011 - present: Cemitério das Boas Intenções and Infinito

 In November 2011 the band announced a four-track EP which was released near Christmas, titled Cemitério das Boas Intenções.
 The EP surprised fans and musical critics displaying the band in a more aggressive and raw sound.

 In March 2012, to the surprise of most fans, bass player Rodrigo Tavares requested to leave the band to focus in his solo side project, Esteban.

 Mário Camelo, who had been supporting Fresno live since 2008 as a keyboard player, is now a fixed member in the band, and for now they are performing with the use of a pre-recorded bass track.
 There are no plans at this stage to seek a replacement for Tavares on bass.

 As of April 2012 the band announced they would start recording a new self-produced album.
 Infinito was released in November 1 via ITunes Store.
 The good reception amongst band fans resounded with the good critics, which praised the album for its ambitious sound.
 The songs were streamed in the band's YouTube channel.
 The lead single, Infinito, was released with the first Brazilian music video with images shot in space.

+2023

+On 21 July 2023, Fresno released the single "Broken By You", a bilingual song (English/Portuguese) featuring English band McFly.
+His album Eu Nunca Fui Embora was included in the list of 50 best albums of 2024 by the São Paulo Art Critics Association.